 - Outpatient Rehabilitation

 - Specialist Practice

 - Clinical Placement 2

 - Clinical Placement 4

-Our integrated clinical placements will ensure you gain a breadth of physiotherapy experience in a broad range of settings addressing issues across the lifespan.
+Our integrated clinical placements ensure you gain a breadth of physiotherapy experience in a broad range of settings addressing issues across the lifespan.
 You will complete 700 hours of clinical placement over the two-year program, undertaken as four blocks, each full-time and of five weeks in duration.
-During placements you can expect to manage a diverse caseload of patients under the guidance of a clinical supervisor and who will also be an experienced physiotherapist.
+During placements you can expect to manage a diverse caseload of patients under the guidance of a clinical supervisor who will also be an experienced physiotherapist.

 The UTS Master of Physiotherapy holds Australian Physiotherapy Council accreditation.